The Church at BattleCreek: History

 Additionally, The Church at BattleCreek was operating a daily preschool and providing meeting space and financial support to Christian congregations for Arabic and Spanish speaking people in the Tulsa Metropolitan Area.

 In 2007, the church began construction of a 1,200-seat auditorium with state-of-the-art audio-visual capabilities.

 In 2014, Immanuel Baptist Church, located at the eastern edge of downtown Tulsa, joined the Church at Battle Creek as a satellite congregation.

 With the addition, the church had four sites, three in the Tulsa area and one in Wheaton, Illinois.

-BattleCreek Church is notable for its moderate growth, partly due to Pastor Himaya's vision of expansion and, along with the leadership of Julie Bullock "All In" campaign through Generis, to which she is employed and also serves on the Board of BattleCreek Church.
-Generis' motto is “Accelerating Generosity Towards God-Inspired Vision.”